Akaflieg-Freiburg/enrouteManual/05-referencePages/03-settingsDataConnections.rst

   serial port/USB input of your device.

-- Open **Enroute Flight Navigation** on your phone, navigate to this page and tap on "Add Data Connection" at the bottom of the page.
+- Open **Enroute Flight Navigation** on your phone, navigate to this page and tap on "New Connection" at the bottom of the page and choose "Serial Port Connection" from the menu.
 A device discovery dialog will open.

 - The device discovery dialog shows a list of all nearby serial ports in your device.
 If necessary, tap on the button "Scan for Devices" to re-start the